 Listening to music is equally appealing.
 Mozart helps the infant brain grow and the college student score higher in math.
 Whether it’s Beatles or Stones, Rock or Country, Jazz or Classical, music can lift the spirit, infuse the soul and send us flying.
 Have you ever seen someone singing in the car, smiling, oblivious to the hubbub around them?
 Or, how about after your first breakup, when somehow every song on the radio seemed perplexingly written just for you.

-The Christmas season brings with it some of our favorite music, and to my wife’s delight, my children and I start practicing around September.
-Not that we really need the practice, but it’s a good excuse to cover up our sentiment.
+The Christmas season brings with it some of our favorite music.
 The classics, so jazzy and light, so uplifting and spiritual – aaah, there’s a reason they are classics.
 Being a music buff, I’d like to share some little known history of a few Holiday favorites.

 Austrian Catholic priest Joseph Mohr penned one of the most beloved and well-known songs, ‘Silent Night’, in 1818.
 The church pipe organ had broken and Franz Gruber hastily composed the music for a tenor, a bass and two guitars.
 That same night it was heard for the first time at Midnight Mass.
 The song quickly became a favorite around Austria, then the world, and it was the 1850s before the anonymous composers knew of its success.